aatmunbaxi/site/content/_index.md

 Currently I am an MS student in mathematics at Texas A&amp;M University.

-**Interests:** Broad, includes category theory, functorial quantum field theories, and algebraic geometry.
+**Interests:** Broad, but particularly things in category theory and algebraic geometry.

 ### What I&rsquo;m Reading {#what-i-and-rsquo-m-reading}